grafana/agent/docs/operator/helm-getting-started.md

 These two ServiceMonitors configure Agent to scrape all the kubelet and cAdvisor endpoints in your Kubernetes cluster (one of each per Node).
 In addition, it defines a `job` label which you may change (it is preset here for compatibility with Grafana Cloud's Kubernetes integration), and allowlists a core set of Kubernetes metrics to reduce remote metrics usage.
 If you don't need this allowlist, you may omit it, however note that your metrics usage will increase significantly.

- When you're done, Agent should now be shipping kubelet and cAdvisor metrics to your remote Prometheus endpoint.
+ When you're done, Agent should now be shipping Kubelet and cAdvisor metrics to your remote Prometheus endpoint.

 ## Step 5: Deploy LogsInstance and PodLogs resources